Exact Lagrangian immersions with a single double point: Introduction

-Gromov proved that there is an $h$-principle for exact Lagrangian immersions \cite{Gromov:h-principle}, which are therefore flexible geometric objects: every closed $n$-manifold $K$ for which $TK \oplus TK$ is trivial admits such an immersion in $\bC^n$.
-By contrast, exact Lagrangian immersions with a fixed number of double points display interesting rigidity phenomena.
-For example, Gromov's classical result \cite{Gromov} that no closed manifold admits an exact Lagrangian embedding into $\C^{n}$ can be viewed as a statement about exact Lagrangian immersions with no double points.
-Our main result provides another striking illustration of such rigidity:

 \begin{Theorem} Let $K$ be a closed orientable $2k$-manifold, $k>2$, with Euler characteristic $\chi(K)\ne -2$.
-If $K$ admits an exact Lagrangian immersion $f\colon K\to\C^{2k}$ with one transverse double point and no other self intersections, then $K$ is diffeomorphic to the standard sphere $S^{2k}$. \end{Theorem}
+If $K$ admits an exact Lagrangian immersion $f\colon K\to\C^{2k}$ with one transverse double point and no other self intersections, then $K$ is diffeomorphic to the standard sphere $S^{2k}$. \end{Theorem} \begin{Example} The \emph{Whitney sphere} is the exact Lagrangian immersion $w\colon S^n \to\C^n$ where